secretstartups/handbook/mission/index.html.md

 ### Purpose

-[Our purpose](/company/purpose/) is to help people **increase their lifetime earnings** through training, access to opportunities, and the DevOps platform.
+[Our purpose](/company/purpose/) is to help people **increase their lifetime earnings** through training, access to opportunities, and the DevSecOps platform.

 Our mission is the way we realize [our purpose](/company/purpose/).
 By making it so **everyone can contribute**, we increase access for people to be creators.
 With more contributors and more creators, we increase both the volume and velocity of innovation.
 More innovation drives economic progress that [benefits consumers, businesses, and the economy as a whole](https://www.ecb.europa.eu/ecb/educational/explainers/tell-me-more/html/growth.en.html).
 As a result, innovation both directly and indirectly increases the total volume of available opportunities and average value of each individual opportunity.